yoDa666/trafficNY/README.md

 librabies used:
-  import json
+  json
-  import urllib.request
+  urllib
-  import pandas
+  pandas
-  import matplotlib.pyplot
+  matplotlib.pyplot
-  from math import sin, cos, sqrt, atan2, radians import seaborn import numpy from scipy.stats.mstats import mquantiles from sklearn.neighbors import KernelDensity from sklearn.model_selection import GridSearchCV
+  math
+  seaborn
+  numpy
+  scipy.stats.mstats
+  sklearn.neighbors
+  sklearn.model_selection

  First.py
  You can run this code from any IDE.
 It includes a lot of prints as logging :)